This page explains how to backup your Mailtraq installation. Mailtraq is very robust, so with a valid backup recovery is normally straightforward.

 Quick Restore Format is in an uncompressed format.
 This enables you to restore AFX mailboxes by simple file substitution.
 Mailtraq must be shut down during all file manipulations.

-See below for method.
+See below for method

 Restore

-The Restore process will shut Mailtraq down whilst it is in progress.
-If you are restoring a large database this may take a considerable time. |
+If you are restoring a large database this may take a considerable time.

 The Restore tab allows you to select which Back-up you want to restore from - either local, or from the directory stucture, and which components you want to restore:

-- Message Database,
+• Message Database,

-- Configuration,
+• Configuration,

-- and/or Calendars.
+• and/or Calendars.

 The backup files that Mailtraq creates are in a compressed format.
 That means that you cannot swap files created using the online backup tool into the place of standard mailbox username.afx files - you must use this Restore facility.

-If you wish to create swappable (uncompressed) backup files, either for day-to-day use or when moving or updating Mailtraq you should use the Alternate method described in this knowledgebase article.
+If you wish to create swappable (uncompressed) backup files, either for day-to-day use or when moving or updating Mailtraq you should use the Alternate method described in this knowledgebase article

 Select Restore Source